bar-and-c/mondrian/README.md

 (Unfortunately wxPython 3 turned out to be a pain to install on the Pi, so I might change to Tkinter.)

+### Usage

+You must create a config file, containing e.g. the URLs to Jenkins and Gerrit, and also the build and test jobs to monitor.
+The name of the file must be mondrian.json, and it must be located where the rest of the application is.
+The repo contains an example file, mondrian_example_config.json, with examples from publically available servers.

+The application is started by calling mondrian.py, with optional arguments:

+* -t, as in "top window", i.e. a small window that stays on top of others.
+* -f, for full screen presentation (where it also tries to keep the screen saver at bay).
+* -p, for "power save", meaning that outside work hours, it does not pull any data from servers, and (in full screen mode) does not try to keep the screen saver away.
+* No arguments spawns a small normal window, like -t but not on top.

+The flags '-f' and '-t' are mutually exclusive.
+Escape key to exit in all cases.

+### Status presentation

 In its current implementation, there is a big field in the middle, which is build status.
 It sits in the middle and is big, since it is very important.
 Obviously tests are important as well, but this is *my* layout, OK?
 You can alter